pedro-h-monteiro/Netflix-Auto-Skip-Intro/README.md

 # Netflix-Auto-Skip-Intro
-A script I made using JavaScript that can be used by extensions such as Tampermonkey , to automatically skip the intro of Netflix TV Shows, for uninterrupted binge watching.
+A script I made using JavaScript that can be used by extensions such as Tampermonkey, to automatically skip the intro of Netflix TV Shows, for uninterrupted binge watching.

 # How to use